 The truth of the matter is, though, that getting to be a household name and achieving the notoriety was hard work.
 Dave talks about how they worked hard for 20 years and, “suddenly, they were an overnight success.”
 If you meet Dave in a work setting, you better be prepared to step up your game because his is already “over 9000.”

-Neither the Lampo Group (Dave Ramsey’s organization) nor Ohio Christian University were “overnight success” stories.
-The success for both organizations took long and hard work, intensity, commitment to the goals, and bringing it every day.
+The Lampo Group (Dave Ramsey’s organization) was not an “overnight success” stories.
+The success for their organizations took long and hard work, intensity, commitment to the goals, and bringing it every day.
 It took guts they weren’t sure they had.
-The leaders in both organization sweat blood and tears sometimes to make them go and grow. . .
+The leaders in the organization sweat blood and tears sometimes to make them go and grow. . .

 Their “overnight” success is really the story of sustained, daily, and focused intensity.
 The obstacles and problems that loomed large, they put them in their rear-view mirror as they worked past them so they could find the new ones to conquer.
 Their “overnight success” status is ongoing.

 How will you find your “overnight success” story?
 What are you tenaciously doing that will make you the heralded name around the water cooler, around the city, region, state, nation, world, or in your field?